 Bias in scale ages and otolith ages between two readers (e.g., one reader consistently had lower age estimates than the other reader) and between consensus scale and otolith ages were estimated with age-bias plots (Campana et al., 1995) and three measures of symmetry for the age-agreement table (Evans and Hoenig, 1998) as computed with ageBias() from the FSA package v0.6.2 (Ogle, 2015) in the RTM statistical environment v3.1.3 (R Development Core Team, 2015).
 If no significant bias between readers was detected, precision between readers was summarized as the percentage of fish for which the ages differed by zero to three or more years, the coefficient of variation (CV; Chang, 1982; Kimura and Lyons, 1991), and average percentage error (APE; Beamish and Fournier, 1981) as computed with agePrecision() from the FSA package.

 Estimated ages could not be validated because known-age Pygmy Whitefish were not available and collections were not made throughout the year (Campana, 2001).
-However, we examined the length frequency distribution of all Pygmy Whitefish collected from May-July 2006-2012 that were captured using bottom trawl methods similar to those described for the 2013 collection to determine if the age of some fish could be ascertained from peaks in the length frequency and compared to ages estimated from scales and otoliths.
+However, we examined the length frequency distribution of all Pygmy Whitefish collected from May-July 2006-2012 that were captured using bottom trawl methods similar to those described for the 2013 collection, to determine if the age of some fish could be ascertained from peaks in the length frequency and compared to ages estimated from scales and otoliths.
 We also included in this analysis the lengths of Pygmy Whitefish captured in shallower waters (range: 2.9-14.3 m) of the Apostle Islands region in a once-only effort in late July 2008 (Gorman et al., 2012).

 Potential differences in the log10(W)-log10(TL) relationship among male, female, and immature Pygmy Whitefish were assessed with a dummy variable regression (Fox, 1997) using lm() in R. Potential differences in length distributions between male and female Pygmy Whitefish were determined by comparing the cumulative length frequency distribution with a Kolmogorov-Smirnov test using ks.test() and the mean ranks of lengths with a Wilcoxon signed-rank test using wilcox.test() in R (Neumann and Allen, 2007).